Puget-Sound-Bitmaps/bitmap-engine/README.md

 make compress_s
 ```
 ## More information
-Please refer to [the wiki](https://github.com/Jahrme/Bitmap-Engine/wiki) for further discussion of the algorithms and implementation details.
+Please refer to [the wiki](https://github.com/Jahrme/Bitmap-Engine/wiki) for details pertaining to the algorithms and implementation.
 ## Authors
 - Alexia Ingerson
 - David Chiu